 It turns out that only 12% of Americans are considered metabolically healthy!

 Why does an Orthopedic Surgeon and Sports Medicine professional talk about your metabolic health?
 Because if matters.
 Managing the health of athletes of all ages is challenging.
 My recent interests in metabolism are shaped by the recent literature showing just how important being in metabolic health is.
 This is why we always say that you can’t outrun, out-exercise or medicate away a bad diet.
-Our bodies processes are connected in ways we are only starting to understand.
+Our body’s processes are connected in ways we are only starting to understand.

 Your metabolic health affects your risk of developing osteoarthritis.
 It’s true.. the mechanistic view of Orthopedic Health is not valid for the majority of issues that we deal with.
 Too many people… even Orthopedic Surgeons think that our joints wear out from mechanical wear or cumulative force.
 Granted, that does have a role, as does trauma, but given the epidemic of fatty liver disease and other metabolic diseases such as type 2 diabetes, our metabolic health may have a much bigger role than we think.

 The prevalence of osteoarthritis is increasing… but we’re not becoming more active.
 So there must be something else that is leading to an increase in the risk of developing osteoarthritis and joint pain.
+Metabolic Syndrome, a collection of findings such as insulin resistance, hypertension, abdominal obesity, has been found to associate with a higher risk of developing osteoarthritis.

 Metabolic Health and Orthopedic Surgery